Kaelinkes/Rock-paper-scissors-game-Java/README.md

 Some improvements and refinements have been identified.

-- All known issues are documented in the GitHub Issues section.
+- ➡️ All known issues are documented in the GitHub Issues section.
-- Fixes and enhancements are planned and will be added shortly.
+- ➡️Fixes and enhancements are planned and will be added shortly.

 ---